 - 8.3.6 The school is in the High Street, in the exact centre of the village.
 With pupils being dropped in the morning and collected in the afternoon, the village suffers periods of complete gridlock, often blocked from end to end with nowhere for cars to stop or park safely.
-NP Survey: 50% of the respondents agreed that there was too much school traffic. - 8.3.7 There are numerous instances of inappropriate driving and illegal parking which causes obstruction to footways and difficulty for pedestrians crossing the road.
+The 2019 Neighbourhood Plan Survey found that 50% of the respondents agreed that there was too much school traffic. - 8.3.7 There are numerous instances of inappropriate driving and illegal parking which causes obstruction to footways and difficulty for pedestrians crossing the road.
 This is bad for the village and unsafe for the students.
-These detrimental effects on High Street congestion and road safety did not happen before the pupil drop-off/collection point was moved from the rear entrance of the school in St Lawrence Close to the front entrance in the High Street. - 8.3.8 A three-step approach with short, intermediate and long term actions to overcome the problem should be investigated.
-During this phased approach the Parish Council would work with the Chief Executive Officer and Chief Operations Officer of Aspire Academic Trust together with the school's Principal.
-Possible options could include alternative methods of bringing children to school, creating a dialogue with stakeholders to look at solutions such as a drive in, drive out (i.e., no parking) pick up and drop off, and considering the appropriate balance of a school in the heart of the village or on the edge of the settlement (see the Action Plan APPENDIX D).
+These detrimental effects on High Street congestion and road safety were less before the pupil drop-off/collection point was moved from the rear entrance of the school in St Lawrence Close to the front entrance in the High Street. - 8.3.8 A three-step approach with short, intermediate and long-term actions to overcome the problem should be investigated.
+During this phased approach the Parish Council would work with the Chief Executive Officer and Chief Operations Officer of Aspire Academies Trust together with the school's Principal.
+Possible options could include alternative methods of bringing children to school, creating a dialogue with stakeholders to look at solutions such as a drive in, drive out (i.e., no parking) pick up and drop off (see the Action Plan APPENDIX D).